rabinstha127/candidate-technical-assessment-senior-exercise/README.md

 ## Non-Functional Requirements

+* Code should be in Java, Python or Go
 * Include documentation about your development environment and instructions on how to run your program.
 * Include tests and instructions on how to run the tests.
 * The assignment need only execute from a local machine, and there are no requirements to deploy the implementation anywhere else.